 Concerns might also be raised that expanding liability to physical contacts that the actor knows to be highly offensive is unfair to the actor and results in an excessively broad rule of liability.
 These concerns, while genuine, can be answered.
 Liability here is not unfair to the actor, insofar as the actor must actually know of the plaintiff's unusual sensitivity to offense.
 It is not sufficient for plaintiff to show that the actor negligently failed to recognize that the contact would be offensive.
 To be sure, a "reasonable offense" requirement often serves the useful function of giving actors objective notice about what conduct is tortious.
-But the knowledge requirement for liability under § 103(b) also serves the notice function.
+But the knowledge requirement for liability under § 103(b) also serves that the notice function.
 Similarly, it is not sufficient that the actor knows that the plaintiff will be offended.
-Rather, he or she must know that the contact will be highly offensive to the other's sense of personal dignity.
+Rather, he or she must know that the contact will be highly offensive; and not merely offensive, to the other's sense of personal dignity.
 This elevated threshold is employed in order to restrict liability to the most compelling claims and to reduce the risk that the known extrasensitivity category would cause the filing of fraudulent or unmeritorious claims.

-Moreover, the concern that the known extrasensitivity rule will impose unjustifiably wide liability is addressed in the last paragraph of § 103, which precludes liability when "liability would violate public policy" or when "requiring the actor to avoid the contact would be unduly burdensome."
-Thus, in Illustration 4, if the patient had demanded that she not be touched by a nurse or doctor of a particular race, the hospital and medical staff have no obligation to respect that preference, because such an accommodation would violate public policy.
-Likewise, if an employee strongly objects to being touched by any coemployee, and respecting this preference would have no impact on employees' ability to perform their work, then a coemployee who knowingly ignores the employee's objection is subject to liability.
-But if a second employee objects only to being touched by gay or Hispanic coemployees, and such a coemployee nevertheless shakes the second employee's hand, public policy should preclude liability.
+Moreover, the concern that the known extrasensitivity rule will impose unjustifiably wide liability is addressed in several waysin the last paragraph of § 103, which precludes - § 103(b) precludes liability when "liability would violate public policy" and or when "requiring the actor to avoid the contact would be unduly burdensome."
+Thus, if a high school soccer player insists on other players not touching him, it would clearly be unreasonable and unduly burdensome to expect accommodation in light of the nature of the sport.
+Moreover Thus, in Illustration 4, if the patient had demanded that she not be touched by a nurse or doctor of a particular race, the hospital and medical staff have no obligation to respect that preference, because such an accommodation would violate public policy.
+Likewise, if E1-an employee strongly objects to being touched by any coemployee, and respecting this preference would have no impact on employees' ability to perform their work, then a coemployee who knowingly ignores E1's the employee's objection is subject to liability.
+But if E2-a second employee objects only to being touched by gay or Hispanic coemployees, and such a coemployee nevertheless shakes the second employeeE2's hand, public policy should preclude liability.